comp5212-AI-dots-boxes/alphazero_dots_and_boxes/README.md

 # Usage
 Please run the script `test.py` to see the output.

 The AlphaZero player (`SmartMCTSPlayer`) is the second player, you can change the argument `player=1` and create an AlphaZero player as the first player.
+Please change the list of `GameManager` at the same time.

 The number of playouts is 400, you can change the argument `n_playout`.